slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 3.
 Data Engineering

 ## 3.1: Unpack FAERS Zip files using Azure Synapse Pipelines (Persona: Data Engineer)
 As mentioned in Step 1, the FAERS data is embedded as separate files within each quarterly .zip file.
 The objective is to consolidate all these files for each quarter for each year into a single location.
-To make this task easier, you will use Synapse to create a pipeline through a low-code experience.
+To make this task easier, you will use Synapse to create a pipeline.

 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
 2. Go to `Integrate`, click `+`, and click `Import` to select the JSON template from the repository's `/02-DataEngineering/` folder